 Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 The first is his role in popularising Alberto Korda’s “Guerillero Heroico” photograph of Ernesto “Che” Guevara by creating a striking two-tone print in red and black.
-The photograph itself was printed as a poster, but Fitzgerald’s stylised version it is more dramatic and easier to reproduce, particularly in any context or medium – such as murals – where an exact reproduction of the photo would be difficult.
+The photograph itself was printed as a poster, but Fitzgerald’s stylised version of it is more dramatic and easier to reproduce, particularly in any context or medium – such as murals – where an exact reproduction of the photo would be difficult.

 The second is Fitzpatrick’s Celtic artwork.
 In 1978, Fitzgerald published The Book of Conquests, the first volume of his retelling of the twelfth-century Irish text Lebor Gabála Érenn, the Book Of The Taking Of Ireland or (if you’re a Horslips fan) The Book Of Invasions, which told of the clashes between the Fır Bolg and the incoming Tuatha Dé Danann at the Battle Of Moy Tura.
 Fitzpatrick translated the work and provided his own telling of the dramatic tales, but even more striking were the lavish and detailed illustrations that Fitzpatrick used to accompany the myths.
 Both the stories and the images presented a dazzling and vibrant vision of pre-Christian (and pre-British) Ireland.